4 Stages of Product Development

 Market Decline (Decreased profits or revenue)

-The final stage of the product and one that every product has to go through is the decline stage.
+The 4th stage of product development and one that every product has to go through is the decline stage.
 This is when there are better products in the marketplace and your solution may not be competitive anymore.
 Whether through price or through new features, the product may not see better results over time.
 Managers can think about it from the variations in the iPhone or Smart Watches.
 Newer models have better features, as older ones are less popular.

 When products are in the market decline phase, additional marketing or technological spends create negative results for the company.
 The investment doesn’t justify the returns, and it’s better to let the product slowly out of commission.
 Several SaaS platforms call this the dip in the life cycle, and they focus on launching new versions and features.
 While the product is not fully taken out of the market, support and operations are reduced as customers evolve.